 Every person is an asset.
 Everyone has something of value to share with another member of their community.
 Every person has a contribution which they can make towards making their community a more resilient, trusting and healthy environment.
 We approach timebanking from this asset based perspective because it allows us to meet the whole person in our interactions.

 Some work is beyond a market price.
 The market economy has placed a premium on specific types of work and undervalued others.
-Money is not is not attracted to work which restores families, improves communities, engages democracy or shifts our society towards more socially just outcomes.
+Money is not attracted to work which restores families, improves communities, engages democracy or shifts our society towards more socially just outcomes.
 Timebanking is designed to be a system which allows a community to develop a local economy centered in its own values and assign value to the things it deems significant or impactful.

 Giving works better when there is a mutual contribution and benefit to the exchange.
 The benefit may not be immediately reciprocated to the giver as in a barter transaction, but redounds to the whole community when a previous recipient now has an opportunity to become a giver.
 In timebanking, we pay our gratitude forward rather than paying it back.
 Through reciprocity, we shift from being volunteers offering unilateral acts of charity to stakeholders in community acknowledging that our fates are intertwined with those we are helping.